gyromonotron/fastfoodcoding/002-image-processing-resize-s3/src/ImageUploadApi/README.md

 # Image Upload API

 This project is a simple API for uploading images.
 It is built using .NET8 and it provides a single endpoint for uploading images.
-The imaages are transferred to a S3 bucket.
+The images are transferred to a S3 bucket.

 ## Usage